 Skip to content

-This tutorial shows the supported path for local drone or MicaSense-style HDF5 exports.
-The workflow preserves drone-native provenance, discovers HDF5 files recursively, writes ENVI products, extracts polygon Parquet tables when a polygon layer is provided, and renders QA artifacts.
+This tutorial shows the supported path for local drone or MicaSense-style inputs.
+The workflow preserves drone-native provenance, discovers HDF5 files or reflectance TIFF packages recursively, converts TIFF sources into the working HDF5 contract when needed, writes ENVI products, extracts polygon Parquet tables when a polygon layer is provided, and renders QA artifacts.

 There is no dedicated spectralbridge-micasense-to-landsat CLI today.
 Use the Python API shown here.